ChethiyaKD/DeedsDiary/privacy-policy.md

 ## Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at [contact@example.com](mailto:contact@example.com).
+If you have any questions or concerns about this Privacy Policy, please contact us at [hello@chethiya.me](mailto:hello@chethiya.me).

-Last updated: [Date of Last Update]
+Last updated: Sat 27 Apr 2024